Pylons/pyramid/docs/narr/views.rst

 .. note:: This feature is new as of :mod:`repoze.bfg` 0.8.1.

+A view callable may also be a class instead of a function.
 When a view callable is a class, the calling semantics are slightly different than when it is a function or another non-class callable.
 When a view is a class, the class' ``__init__`` is called with the context and the request parameters.
 As a result, an instance of the class is created.
 Subsequently, that instance's ``__call__`` method is invoked with no parameters.
 The class' ``__call__`` method must return a response.
-This provides behavior similar to a Zope 'browser view' (Zope 'browser views' are typically classes instead of simple callables).
-So the simplest class that can be a view must have:

 - an ``__init__`` method that accepts a ``context`` and a ``request`` as positional arguments.